Skip to content

 Answers to Common Questions

 The total estimated tuition cost does not include the cost of living, textbook costs or other fees you may incur.
-For more information about program fees, you can contact an admissions counselor by phone at (844) 237-1338 or learn more about tuition expenses.
+For more information about program fees, you can contact an admissions counselor.

 The Information Technology concentration requires three courses.